 Dallas J. Herndon

 Originally from Moncks Corner, South Carolina, Dallas J. Herndon (b.
 1994) completed his undergraduate studies (summa cum laude) at Newberry College (Newberry, SC), majoring in Music Performance (clarinet) and Music Theory, with a minor in Jazz Studies.
 He completed his graduate studies (M.M.) in composition and music theory at East Carolina University, where he served as a music theory instructor, audio recording assistant, and as the graduate supervisor for the theory tutoring program.
 More recently, he was an Adjunct Instructor of Music at Pitt Community College (Winterville, NC), where he taught and assisted with courses in music theory, aural skills, music appreciation, and American Music.
-Dallas is currently pursuing his doctoral studies (PhD) in music composition at the University of Utah, studying with Steve Roens, Elisabet Curbelo, Manuela Meier, and Miguel Chuaqui, where he also teaches and assists with undergraduate courses in music theory and musicianship.
+Dallas is currently pursuing his doctoral studies (PhD) in music composition at the University of Utah, having studied with Steve Roens, Elisabet Curbelo, Manuela Meier, and Miguel Chuaqui, where he also teaches and assists with undergraduate courses in music theory and musicianship.